 This is one of the most common staff training survey questions.

 In addition to measuring the quality of your course, you need to find out how learners rate your instructor.
-They can give the ratings based on the knowledge level, organizational skills, and delivery method of the instructor.
+They can give the ratings based on the instructor’s knowledge level, organizational skills, and delivery method.

 A low rating may indicate that the instructor is not fit to deliver the course, while a high rating would indicate that the respondents find the instructor suitable.

-#4 What Did You Specifically Learn That You Think Is New & Invaluable To You?
+#7.
+What Did You Specifically Learn that You Think is New & Invaluable to You?

-Different learners learn different things at the same time that you allocate for a course.
-That’s why it is interesting to know as an instructor what exactly do each of your learners learn through your course.
+Different learners learn different things at the same time that you allocate to a course.
+That’s why it is interesting to know, as an instructor, what exactly each of your learners learns through your course.

 This will provide you insights into the values your course is adding to their learning and development (L&D) process.

-#5 Do You Think The Courses Are Easily Applicable?
+#8.
+Do You Think the Courses Are Easily Applicable?

-#6 Was The Class Size of The Training Optimal?
+#9.
+Was the Class Size of the Training Optimal?